 Do you have a favorite homemade soup?
 Do you make throw together soup at your house?
 I love hearing your experiences, ideas, questions, and suggestions.
-You can always get in touch with me by using the Contact Me page.
+You can always get in touch with me at The Farmers Lamp.
 Be sure to check out the great information, recipes, and tips found here at Simply Canning.

 Safe and Happy Journey